 I know it may be hard, but I am offering you a possibility to COMMIT TO YOUR SELF-CARE and start taking time for you and your healing.
 The person labeled as “the one with the addiction” is not the only one who has healing to do (and you can’t make them).
 You can only heal yourself.
 I am here to guide you in this process, if you are ready.

 Commit to Intuitive Reiki Healing Sessions (please read more at the link) with me and I will help you:

 - learn how to take care of yourself on a daily basis.

-I am committed to talking about addiction and how it affects loved ones, family members and friends when someone is working toward recovery.
-I have over 8 years of recovery myself, after realizing how much I was affected by the addicts in my life who were either working toward recovery or not even getting support around their addiction.
+I am committed to talking about recovery and how it affects loved ones, family members and friends when someone is working toward recovery.
+I have over 8 years of recovery myself, after realizing how much I was affected by the people in my life who were either working toward recovery or not even getting support around their addiction.
 And the healing is not over for me.
 As I like to say, we are giant onions with layers to peel away, realizations and clarity to be found, and energy to be released.
 Sessions with me are relaxing, peaceful and rejuvenating.
 You release a lot, without having to talk about it or give me all the details.
-You may even find that you release so much that you become more clear on what you want from your life, what you want to create, and how you can do that with the many tools available that you may not even know about!
+Many of my clients find that they release so much that they become more clear on what they want from life, what they want to create, and how they can do that with the many tools available that you may not even know about!

 I know how hard it is to put yourself first, but you don’t have to continue this pattern of codependency in your family lineage.
 For the sake of the 7 generations, you can heal and recover, even if your loved ones never find the path of recovery and healing.